FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-08/02-navigation-and-dependencies.md

 * Distinguish how navigation in a mobile application is different from a web application.
 * Explore built-in navigation options options in React Native.
-* Add a the `ex-navigation` module to a React Native app as an all-in-one, cross-platform tab bar, drawer, and navigator solution.
+* Add a the `react-navigation` module to a React Native app as an all-in-one, cross-platform tab bar, drawer, and navigator solution.
-* Integrate Redux into a React Native app and use it to manage navigation state.
 * Add third-party package to a React Native app, such as `react-native-vector-icons` and `react-native-linear-gradient`.
 * Use `react-native link` to link native dependencies in a application, and manually link native dependencies where `react-native link` cannot be used.